-A native of North Mankato, Ashley Hanley is entering her second season as an Assistant Softball Coach under Dan Nessler..
+A native of North Mankato, Ashley Hanley is entering her third season as an Assistant Softball Coach under Dan Nessler in 2018-19.
 She got her start in softball right here in Mankato, playing for the Mankato Peppers and then for Mankato West High School.
 As a Scarlet, she helped her team to two state tournament appearances, including a second place finish in 2008.
 She then went on to play college softball at the University of Wisconsin-River Falls.

 During her time at River Falls, Hanley received NFCA All-Great Lakes Region second team honors in 2010 and 2012, along with third team recognition in 2011.
 She earned All-WIAC first team status in 2011 and 2012, and claimed honorable mention laurels in 2010 and 2013.
 In 2011 and 2012, Hanley helped the Falcons earn a NCAA Division III Championship bid by winning the WIAC tournament title.
 The 2011 squad also won the conference regular-season crown.
 She finished her career second on the program's all-time list with 34 home runs, 49 doubles and 140 RBI, while placing third with a .384 batting average.